-Returned to Calcutta but in Presidency College: I did not have much idea of higher education and research but with his experience in B.Com. course at the Benaras Hindu University (where he was the President of Student's Union for one term) and L.L.B. course at the Calcutta University during his student days, Brother was quite knowledgeable.
+Returned to Calcutta but in Presidency College: I did not have much idea of higher education and research but with his experience at BHU and Calcutta University during his student days, Brother was quite knowledgeable.
 He and one of his younger brothers, Bhrigu (a brilliant student of mathematics and physics) missed getting higher education.
-Kapil, nother younger brother, who died in 1952 just before his class 10 result was announced, had passed in first division.
+Kapil, another younger brother, who died in 1952 just before his class 10 result was announced had passed in first division.
 He was the only one in the family and in Khejuri and Lohapur to have such an honour.
 So now, Brother put in a lot of effort on my education.
 In early 1960, he moved to Calcutta in search of a job and brought me with him.
-Two of the very good colleges, Scottish Church College (established in1834) and St. Xavier's College (established in 1860) gave me admission letters immediately but Brother waited for the admission result of the Presidency College (formerly Hindu College, established in 1817 and renamed as Presidency College of Bengal in 1855, now, since 2010 it is Presidency University) in Mathematics Honours course.
+Two of the very good colleges, Scottish Church College (established in1834) and St. Xaviers College (established in 1860) gave me admission letters immediately but Brother waited for the admission result of the Presidency College (Formerly Hindu College, established in 1817 and renamed as Presidency College of Bengal in 1855, now, since 2010 it is Presidency University) in Mathematics Honours course.
 Once again, I was lucky - my name of the last one of in the list of 250 students selected for B.A. and B.Sc. courses in 1960.
 It was only the Presidency College in W.B. in which every undergraduate student had to take an honours course.

-So started my serious education in Mathematics - in a two year course at the Presidency College - B.Sc. with Honours in Mathematics.
+So started my serious education in Mathematics - B.Sc. with Honours in Mathematics, a two years course in those days.
 Madras university had already adopted to 3 years duration for B.A. / B.Sc. courses.

 Based on my I.Sc. result, I got a scholarship of Rs.
 25 per month, which was of some help but it was paid only once in a year, a total of Rs.
 300. Brother also admitted me to the Eden Hindu Hostel (next to the college).

-Many of my classmates were rank holders in I.A. and I.Sc. of the Calcutta University.
+My classmates were rank holders of I.A. and I.Sc. courses of the Calcutta University.
 There were only 24 students in mathematics honours course (8 girls and 16 boys).
-The class room, next to the room of Prof. N. L. Ghosh (FNA), Head of the Department of Mathematics, was very small and had two benches at right angles to the board.
+The class room, next to the room of Prof. N. L. Ghosh, Head of the Department of Mathematics, was very small and had two benches at right angles to the board.
 We used to try to get a place on the first bench parallel to the board (my long distance vision was affected, which I did not know), so boys and girls used to sit together.
 One day Prof. Ghosh said "Boys and girls do not sit on the same bench in my class".
 Since then we did not sit together in his class.